akentominas/shorty/README.md

 SHORTY
 ------

-Shorty is a URL shortener API prepared for the interview with Plum.
+Shorty is a URL shortener API.
 The shortener API is accepting a url to shorten and the client can optionally decide on which URL shortener provider to use.

 PREREQUISITES